-November 2017 gwern.net newsletter with links on genetics, reinforcement learning, psychology, economics; 2 book reviews, 1 movie review
+November 2017 Gwern.net newsletter with links on genetics, reinforcement learning, psychology, economics; 2 book reviews, 1 movie review

-newsletter; previous, October 2017 (archives).
-This is a summary of the revision-history RSS feed, overlapping with my Changelog & /r/gwern/; brought to you by my donors on Patreon.
+This is the November 2017 edition of the Gwern.net newsletter; previous, October 2017 (archives).
+This is a collation of links and summary of major changes, overlapping with my Changelog; brought to you by my donors on Patreon.

 Writings